coderefinery/reports-and-proposals/isc24_tutorial/isc24_tutorial_proposal.md

 ### Abstract (Maximum words: 200)

-This tutorial will focus on helping competent practitioners and experts teach their knowledge to others.
+This tutorial will focus on helping competent practitioners and experts teach their knowledge to learners.
 It will also serve as a kickstart to teach existing community-developed open-source training lessons on topics in HPC, software engineering, machine learning, etc. Building on instructor training resources developed within the CodeRefinery project and The Carpentries, the tutorial